MrThearMan/drf-pipeline-views/docs/misc.md

     }
 ```

-By default, the mixin classes ignore the "format" (used by DRF Rendered classes)
+By default, the ignored keys include: "format" (used by DRF Rendered classes)
 and "lang" (used by `@translate` decorator) parameters.
-POST mixin class also ignores the
+POST requests also ignore the
 `csrfmiddlewaretoken` given by forms.